bishopsmove/Certification-Study-Guides/Microsoft/MCSD/70-487.Azure/readme.md

 - Consume Web API web services
 - Consume Web API services by using HttpClient synchronously and asynchronously
 -  send and receive requests in different formats (JSON/HTML/etc.)
+	-  Set the ServiceBehavior or ServiceEndpoint AutomaticFormatSelectionEnabled to true.
+	-  Or inspect the request's Accept header to to determine the preferred format type
+	-  Or establish a separate endpoint method to output the preferred format.
+A IRequestHandler can be used to determine a format request and forward to the correct endpoint method.
 -  request batching

 ####Preparation resources